| Type: | Package |

 formula |

 A formula specifying the model.
-Should include random effect
+Can include a random effect

 for stratum (e.g., |